Shayoconnell7/pandas-challenge/README.md

 ### Purchasing Analysis (Age)
 * The below each broken by Age Group:

-- Since most of these calculations did not need a list of unique players, I repeated the binning, .cut, groupby Age Range process again, this time on purchase_data, creating purchases_by_age (with accurate purchase totals, but some players listed multiple times).
+- Since most of these calculations did not need a list of unique players, I repeated the binning, .cut, .groupby Age Range process again, this time on purchase_data, creating purchases_by_age (with accurate purchase totals, but some players listed multiple times).

   * Purchase Count
   - I found this by using .count on the Purchase ID column in purchase_data for each age group, and stored the results as total_purchases_ba.